-As of the date of this Information Circular, the directors of the Company are currently directors of other reporting issuers (or equivalent) in a jurisdiction or a foreign jurisdiction as follows.
+As of the date of this Information Circular, the following directors of the Company are also directors of other reporting issuers (or equivalent) in a jurisdiction or a foreign jurisdiction.

 Name of Director Name of Other Reporting Issuer Market/Tier Position Period James Anderson Orestone Mining Corp.
 TSXV Director Since May 2019 Richard Silas Northern Lion Gold Corp.
 Sanibel Ventures Corp.
-TSXV TSXV CFO and Director CEO and Director Since September 2019 Since October 2017
+TSXV TSXV Secretary and Director CEO, CFO and Director Since September 2019 Since October 2017